List of recurring cast members in Stanley Kubrick films

-The list of cast members who have appeared as recurring cast members in Stanley Kubrick films has been relatively short.
+The list of cast members who have appeared as recurring cast members in films directed by Stanley Kubrick has been relatively short.
 Some of the actors who have appeared in more than one film are listed in the table included in this section.
 The individual films may be consulted for the precise casting details in specific films.

 Table of recurring cast members

 A few of these are uncredited in some of their roles.

-James Harris worked as a co-producer and co-writer with Kubrick on four movies, but only his uncredited acting cameos are listed here.
+James Harris worked as a co-producer and co-writer with Kubrick on four film, but only his uncredited acting cameos are listed here.